jamespfennell/transiter/docs/src/api/public_resources.md

-#### Vehicle.Preview
+#### Vehicle.Reference

-Preview contains preview information about the vehice.
+Reference is the reference type for the vehicle resource.